RunDevelopment/DS3AutoClip/README.md

 ### Actions

 - **None**: Do nothing.
 - **Key F2** to **Key F12**: Simulate a pressing the select FN key.
 The key press is only sent to the selected process.

+### Key Target

+Simulated key presses are sent to the selected process.
+By default, this is OBS Studio, but you can change it to any other process you want.
 No other process (e.g. Dark Souls III) will receive the key press.

+There's also a handy *Start OBS* button to start OBS Studio if it's not running.

 ## FAQ